Getty Images/iStockphoto

 8 free SEO keyword research tools to explore

 SEO keyword research tools can help marketing teams create the content their audiences want to see.
-Free tools include Google Search Console, Keyword Surfer and Semrush.
+Free options include Google Search Console, Keyword Surfer and Semrush.

-All content marketing teams must master search engine optimization so their organizations' websites and related content show up in search engine results.
+All content marketing teams must master search engine optimization, so their organizations' websites and related content show up in search results.

 Why is keyword research important?

-Organizations should continuously perform keyword research as part of their marketing efforts because search engines like Google frequently change the algorithms that determine how content ranks.
 An organization's initial SEO strategy for its website or blog is just the start of the journey.
-Content teams must continuously monitor and optimize content on webpages to stay up to date on algorithm changes.
+Content marketers should continuously perform keyword research as part of their marketing efforts, because search engines like Google frequently change the algorithms that determine how content ranks.
+Teams that continuously monitor and optimize content on webpages can stay up to date on algorithm changes.

-Content teams can find many free tools online to help them gather information they need to develop and improve their content and SEO strategies.
-Organizations that want to perform keyword research for free may consider the following SEO keyword research tools.
+Teams can find many free tools online to help them gather information to develop and improve their content and SEO strategies.
+Organizations that want to perform keyword research for free should consider the following SEO keyword research tools.

 Content teams can use Google Search Console to begin their keyword research and gauge how well their organization's web content performs on Google.
 This free tool analyzes the current keywords on a webpage and shows their average search engine results page (SERP) position, impressions and clicks.

-Marketing teams often use Google Search Console alongside other Google services for web and analytics tracking.
-Web administrators and content creators can use Google Search Console to learn which pages receive little traffic and require changes.
-The tool can also show which search queries bring in the most traffic so teams know which topics to cover in upcoming blog posts.
+Teams often use Google Search Console alongside other Google services for web and analytics tracking.
+Web administrators and content creators can use this tool to learn which pages receive minimal traffic and require changes.
+The tool can also show which search queries bring in the most traffic, so teams know which topics to cover in upcoming blog posts.

 For example, users can combine Google Search Console with a Google Analytics account to get in-depth keyword data and find opportunity keywords -- phrases that rank in positions eight through 20 with a large number of impressions -- from the performance report.
 This report shows how Google ranks keywords in search queries from a snapshot in time.
 Content teams can use these opportunity keywords, along with on-page SEO improvements, to boost their page's SERP rankings.